 Once a picture is inserted within PowerPoint, any manipulations you make to that picture are strictly only on the surface.
 The appearance of the picture changes on the slide, but the unaltered picture is stored within your PowerPoint presentation.
-Essentially that's good because if you make many changes to a picture -- and then regret experimenting -- then you can just reset your picture rather than starting all over again!
-There's one caveat though -- the option to reset any picture back to its original form works only if you have not run any compression options for your presentation.
+Essentially that's good because if you make many changes to a picture and then regret, you can just reset your picture rather than starting all over again!
+There's one caveat though.
+The option to reset any picture back to its original form works only if you have not run any compression options for your presentation.

 Figure 1: Customized picture selected

 - Make sure you select the picture so that you see the contextual Picture Tools Format tab in the Ribbon, as shown highlighted in red within Figure 1, above.

 - Within the Picture Tools Format tab, locate the Adjust group and click the downward arrow button (highlighted in red with Figure 2) placed next to Reset Picture button to access the Reset Picture drop-down gallery that you can see in Figure 2, below.

 - Both the options within the Reset Picture drop-down gallery are explained below: